Particl-Community/academy/guides/guide_mp_setup_installation.rst

 			sudo nano /etc/tor/torrc

-	#.
 		In the config file, add these two lines:

 		.. code-block:: bash

 			HiddenServiceDir /var/lib/tor/particl-service/
 			HiddenServicePort 51738 127.0.0.1:51738

-	#.
-Save and exit the file editor by pressing :kbd:`CTRL` + :kbd:`c`, then type :kbd:`y` followed by :kbd:`ENTER ↵` to save the changes.
+		Save and exit the nano file editor by pressing :kbd:`CTRL` + :kbd:`c`, then type :kbd:`y` followed by :kbd:`ENTER ↵` to save the changes.

 	#.
-Restart Tor by typing
+Restart Tor by typing into the terminal

 		.. code-block:: bash